El-Mundo-de-Niby/elmundodeniby.com/README.md

 yarn build
 ```

-Build output will be in the `/build` folder.
+The build output will be placed in the `/build` folder.

 ---

 ## 🔒 License

-This project is private and owned by El Mundo de Niby.
+This project is public and owned by El Mundo de Niby.
 Unauthorized use or redistribution is prohibited.

+---